Security

-Security mostly refers to protection from hostile forces, but it has a wide range of other senses: for example, as the absence of harm (e.g. freedom from want); as the presence of an essential good (e.g. food security); as resilience against potential damage or harm (e.g. secure foundations); as secrecy (e.g. a secure telephone line); as containment (e.g. a secure room or cell); and as a state of mind (e.g. emotional security).
+Security mostly refers to protection from hostile forces, but it has a wide range of other senses: for example, as the absence of harm (e.g., freedom from want); as the presence of an essential good (e.g., food security); as resilience against potential damage or harm (e.g. secure foundations); as secrecy (e.g., a secure telephone line); as containment (e.g., a secure room or cell); and as a state of mind (e.g., emotional security).

+Security is both a feeling and a state of reality.
+One might feel secure when one is not actually so; or might feel insecure despite being safe.
+This distinction is usually not very clear to express in the English language.

-The term is also used to refer to acts and systems whose purpose may be to provide security (security company, security forces, security guard, cyber security systems, security cameras, remote guarding).
+The term is also used to refer to acts and systems whose purpose may be to provide security (security company, security police, security forces, security service, security agency, security guard, cyber security systems, security cameras, remote guarding).
 Security can be physical and virtual.

 Etymology

 The word 'secure' entered the English language in the 16th century.
 It is derived from Latin securus, meaning freedom from anxiety: se (without) + cura (care, anxiety).

 Overview

 Referent

 A security referent is the focus of a security policy or discourse; for example, a referent may be a potential beneficiary (or victim) of a security policy or system.

 Security referents may be persons or social groups, objects, institutions, ecosystems, or any other phenomenon vulnerable to unwanted change by the forces of its environment.
-The referent in question may combine many referents, in the same way that, for example, a nation state is composed of many individual citizens.
+The referent in question may combine many referents in the same way that, for example, a nation-state is composed of many individual citizens.